 How long have you practiced family law?

-My entire career, starting in the 1980s, has been in family law.
+My entire career, starting in the late 1980s, has been in family law.
 I established my own firm in 2002.

 What are you most looking forward to in the year ahead?

 I’m eager to get back to the basics of my family law practice, after completing my comprehensive Rewrite to Gitlin on Divorce: A Guide to Illinois Family Law.
 And this year, I’m looking forward to serving as the president of the Illinois Chapter of the AAML.

 And what do you look forward to outside of work?

 Recently I’ve started riding trail horses, and in the summer of 2023 will be taking the horses out to the Black Hills of Dakota.

 Gunnar J. Gitlin, principal of The Gitlin Law Firm, P.C. in McHenry County, can be reached at email@example.com and 815-338-9401.